MUSIC FILMS (and more) OF ROBERT MUGGE

 Mugge has also written an unpublished novel called Blues Country and several unproduced screenplays.

-To purchase videocassettes or DVDs of Robert Mugge films currently available in those formats, we recommend you try the
+To purchase DVDs and Blu-rays of Robert Mugge films currently available, we recommend you try http://amazon.com and similar sites.

-You may also be able to find the following soundtrack CDs for Robert Mugge films:
+You may also be able to find the following soundtrack CDs or LPs for Robert Mugge films:

 "BIG SHOES: Walking and Talking the Blues" on VizzTone.